tractordev/apptron/tests/README.md

 ## How it works

 **Setup** (`setup.ts`) runs once before all tests.
 It:
-1. Creates a real MailSlurp inbox to receive the Hanko verification email
+1. Creates a Mailinator inbox to receive the Hanko verification email
 2. Signs up a new test account via the Hanko auth flow
 3. Uses a virtual WebAuthn authenticator to register a passkey — this is in-memory only and never saves to your browser's credential store
 4. Saves the authenticated session to `tests/.auth/user.json`